Eric Edgar Cooke: Adulthood

 Cooke was described as "a short, slight man with dark, wavy hair and a twisted mouth".
 At the age of 21, Cooke joined the regular Australian Army, but was discharged three months later after it was discovered that, before enlistment, he had had a juvenile criminal record.
 During his training, he was quickly promoted to lance corporal and was taught to handle firearms.

-On 14 November 1953, Cooke, then aged 22, married Sarah (Sall) Lavin, a 19-year-old waitress, at the Cannington Methodist Church (demolished 1995).
+On 14 November 1953, Cooke, then aged 22, married Sarah (Sally) Lavin, a 19-year-old waitress, at the Cannington Methodist Church (demolished 1995).
 They ultimately had a large family of seven children, four boys and three girls.

 During the 1950s and early 1960s, people in Australia frequently left cars unlocked and often with the keys in the ignition.
 Cooke found it easy to steal cars at night and sometimes returned stolen vehicles without the owners becoming aware of the theft.
-In September 1955, after having crashed a car and requiring hospitalisation, Cooke was sentenced to two years hard labour on a charge of unlawful use of a motor vehicle; he was ultimately released from Fremantle Prison just prior to Christmas, 1956.
-After his release, he took to wearing gloves while committing crimes, in order to avoid leaving fingerprints, which had been his undoing in relation to his prior breaking and entering convictions.
+In September 1955, after crashing a car and requiring hospitalisation, Cooke was sentenced to two years’ hard labour on a charge of unlawful use of a motor vehicle; he was ultimately released from Fremantle Prison just prior to Christmas, 1956.
+After his release, he took to wearing gloves while committing crimes in order to avoid leaving his fingerprints, which had provided evidence for his prior breaking and entering convictions.

 Murder spree

 Cooke's four-year killing spree involved a series of seemingly unrelated hit-and-runs, stabbings, strangulations, and shootings.
 Victims were shot with different rifles, stabbed with knives and scissors, hit with cars, and beaten with an axe.
-Several were killed after waking up as Cooke was robbing their homes, two were shot while sleeping without their homes being disturbed, and one was shot dead after answering to a ringing doorbell.
+Several were killed after waking up as Cooke was robbing their homes, two were shot while sleeping without their homes being disturbed, and one was shot dead after answering the doorbell.
 After stabbing one victim, Cooke got lemonade from the refrigerator and sat on the verandah drinking it.
-One victim was strangled to death with the cord from a bedside lamp, after which Cooke raped the corpse, disrobed and dragged it to a neighbour's lawn, then sexually penetrated it with an empty whisky bottle, which he then left cradled in the victim's arms.
+One victim was strangled to death with the cord from a bedside lamp, after which Cooke raped the corpse, disrobed and dragged it to a neighbour's lawn, then sexually penetrated it with an empty whisky bottle.
+He then left the bottle cradled in the victim's arms.

 Cooke's murder victims were Pnena (Penny) Berkman, Jillian McPherson Brewer, John Lindsay Sturkey, George Ormond Walmsley, Rosemary Anderson, Constance Lucy Madrill, and Shirley Martha McLeod.
-Another victim, Brian Vincent Weir, ultimately died as a result of permanent injury three years after having been shot by Cooke.
+Another victim, Brian Vincent Weir, ultimately died as a result of permanent injury two years after having been shot by Cooke.
+Berkman and Brewer were killed in 1959, whereas Sturkey, Walmsley, Anderson, Madrill and McLeod were killed in 1963.
+Weir was attacked in 1963, but died in 1965.
 As the crimes were opportunistic and used varying methods, and Cooke's victims shared no obvious common traits, it was not understood that all these crimes were being perpetrated by one individual killer.
 In fact, two of the murders—the deaths of Jillian Brewer and Rosemary Anderson—were attributed to other men, who were wrongfully convicted of those crimes.